Flaming Roots

 When all the side branches were down, then the main trunk came down in about 16 foot sections, which fell with brute force shaking the ground each time.
 They were then cut on the ground into 4 foot sections which were transported to the street.
 It rained twice, which interrupted the work.
 It took a day to safely cut down 2 trees.
 Another smaller tree is slated to be cut down and the large root balls from large fallen trees will eventually be removed with a large crane.
 A neighbor across the street asked Paul to split the large logs and dump it all on his front lawn.
 It is a shame this house doesn’t have a fireplace, because nights have been cold this week and it is a shame to waste such a massive source of fuel.

-I am excited by the possibilities at the Yahala studio.
+I am excited by the possibilities at the Lake County studio.
 I’ve learned quite a bit about composing, and the myriad of uses of bamboo for construction.
 I am going to start making some bamboo path edging soon which should look awesome, while keeping leaves from littering the pathway.
-While large tree roots were ripped up by the hurricane, I am starting to realize how good it would be to put roots down, and start new growth, through hard work, while using materials already available on the property.
-Maybe it is just a dream, but it is nice to dip my toe into the infinite possibilities of sustainable homesteading.
+While large tree roots were ripped up by the hurricane, Maybe it is just a dream, but it is nice to dip my toe into the infinite possibilities of sustainable homesteading.

-In the driveway of the Yalaha studio is a pile of sand for sandbags acquired before Hurricane Milton hit.
+In the driveway of the Lake County studio is a pile of sand for sandbags acquired before Hurricane Milton hit.
 That sand will be used to fill the hols left behind once the root balls are removed from the fallen trees.

 There is a property right next to this which is completely wild and undeveloped.
 As I sketched I felt calm and peaceful.
 Squirrels ran along the fence and birds were chirping It was a rare moment of absolute peace where I feel like I am part of the landscape.
 I need to search for such locations more often.
 The former neighborhood in Orlando where I had a studio that always had airplanes flying into and out of the Orlando airport.
 Being on the approach to the runway the airplanes roared over head.

-Stella showed me around Yalaha.
+An artist friend showed me around Lake County.
 There is a neighborhood behind the post office which has really old cracker style houses that are getting run down.
 It is a poorer neighborhood, but there are many buildings with plenty of character.
 I might start hiking out that way for the exercise and to sketch.

 Workmen cutting down trees will be in the yard tomorrow, so I suspect I will be sketching men with chainsaws.
 A new location should bring new inspiration for my daily sketch routine.
 I still have tons of boxes I still need to unpack but that will happen slowly over the coming weeks.